HarshBhattacharjee/Micro_Project_1/README.md

 # Micro_Project_1
-This is the micro project 1 of cuvette.
+This is the micro project 1 of cuvette using HTML and CSS.